MarkKeeley/markkeeley/content/post/connect-to-server.md

 ![Connect to Server 2](/media/connectserver.png)

 These days you always want to be using SSH over FTP whenever possible.
 FTP is unsecure and vulnerable to 'man in the middle' attacks.
+Remember to select "Add bookmark" and give a name to have a handy shortcut.